Health & Safety

 If you don’t regularly wear glasses, it can feel really awkward or weird to wear safety glasses.
 They stick out from your face and and can be really uncomfortable.
 If you feel awkward wearing safety glasses, try to think of them as your superhero glasses!
 They allow you make things that have never existed before!
 Perhaps you can think of them as giving you x-ray vision.
 And if you can afford buying an extra set for your buddy, you can be superheros together!
 It’s cool to wear safety glasses, and really stupid not to!

 Prescription safety glasses (and some advice for people with long hair)

 A bit off the topic of 3D printing safety, but also notice the hair in a bun!
-If you have long hair, just must tie it up when you work with machines.
+If you have long hair, just must tie it up when you work with machines, including 3D printers.
 This is not a joke.
-Your hair is incredibly strong, and if your hair get caught in a drill press, milling machine, lathe, or similar, it will pull you in a shred you to pieces.
+Your hair is incredibly strong, and if your hair gets caught in a drill press, milling machine, lathe, or similar, it will pull you in and shred you to pieces.
 If nobody is there to rescue you, you will bleed to death.
+No joke.
 This has happened multiple times (you can google it, but be prepared for some grisly content!)
 That is certainly not the way we want to die.